Top 5 Beginner Camping Mistakes To Avoid

 2. Bringing the Wrong Food

-Now that you have figured out your shelter, it is time to consider another vital element of a successful camping experience: food.
+Now that you have figured out your shelter, it is time to consider another vital element of a successful first camping trip: food.

 Do not bring with you any foods that require refrigeration or freezing.
 Leave at home perishable fruit and vegetables, raw meat, eggs, and fresh fish.
 Also, keep in mind that you will need plenty of potable water, so you might want to bring more water bottles instead of alcohol or sweetened beverages that will only dehydrate you.

-When you pack food for camping, you should choose it upon specific criteria, such as:
+When you pack food for your first camping trip, you should choose it upon specific criteria, such as:

 - It is weather resistant.